 - industrial and commercial organisations (including equipment manufacturers and architects)

 - government bodies.

 You can also set up in private practice and run your own business.
 As an independent occupational therapist, you can have a free profile listing in the RCOT Find an Occupational Therapist Directory.

 Look for job vacancies at:

-- research into new techniques in occupational therapy or auditing the efficiency of current provision;
+- research into new techniques in occupational therapy or auditing the efficiency of current provision

 - working in education, either training in a department or lecturing in an educational institution.

+With significant experience, you could become a consultant occupational therapist in a senior clinical leadership role with the highest level of clinical responsibility.
 Consultant occupational therapists work in a range of clinical practice areas, including mental health and learning disabilities.
 They have a wider role in influencing and driving strategic and organisational development.

 With experience you could also choose to set up and run your own practice.
 There are also opportunities to work overseas.

 Related jobs and courses